freebasic/fbc/FreeBASIC/readme.txt

     - You can create static and dynamic libraries adding just one command-line option (-lib or -dll).

+  o Non-fatal error handling:

+    - The FreeBASIC parser won't exit unless n# syntax and/or semantic errors happened, making it easier to port sources from different languages and to work with large projects.

   o A a 32-bit application:

     - FreeBASIC can compile source code files up to 2 GB long.